programminghistorian/jekyll/lessons/OCR-with-Tesseract-and-ScanTailor.md

 {% include figure.html src="../images/OCR09.png" caption="Setting the margins." %}

 The last step is to check the output by selecting the coloring of the image and thickness of the lines, and cleaning the unnecessary spots and lines.
-For OCR purposes it is important that the letters are as clear (not too thick, nor thin) and that there is as few ”noice” as possible.
+For OCR purposes it is important that the letters are as clear (not too thick, nor thin) and that there is as few "noice" as possible.
 For my pages I wanted to remove the lines (by choosing the Fill Zones function in the right side of the image) and to make the letters slightly thinner.
 You might want to try also dewarping the text.
 It may help especially if your text is uneven.
 At this point you can also check that the output resolution is at least 300 DPI.

 {% include figure.html src="../images/OCR10.png" caption="Checking the output of the images." %}

 When you are satisfied with the output, click the small arrow in the ”Output” bar.
 The program will run for a moment, and then you preprocessing work is done!
 Save the project once more, and now you can close the program.
 Scan Tailor created a new folder for the preprocessed images named ”out” inside the project folder.
 Scan Tailor will name the preprocessed images.
 For the next step it is a good idea to make sure that the names are short and easy, and if they are not rename them.

-{% include figure.html src="../images/OCR11.png" caption="Preprocessed scans in the "out" folder." %}
+{% include figure.html src="../images/OCR11.png" caption="Preprocessed scans in the 'out' folder." %}

 If you feel you need more instructions on how to use Scan Tailor, they have good instructions on their [web pages](https://github.com/scantailor/scantailor/wiki/User-Guide), and a handy [video] (https://vimeo.com/12524529).